-Bryan Dench is a shareholder and the Chairman of the Board of Directors of the firm of Skelton Taintor & Abbott in Auburn, Maine.
+Bryan Dench is the Chairman of the Board of Directors of the firm of Skelton Taintor & Abbott in Auburn, Maine.
 Bryan has a varied practice that includes the areas of:

 - Acquisitions & Mergers

 - Family Business Planning